prudviraj562/DevOps/Scenario based Questions DevOps/Kubernetes.md

 14. Pod Resource Management

 How would you ensure that a pod doesn’t use more resources than allocated?
 Describe how resource requests and limits work in Kubernetes.

+1. Cluster Management and Architecture

+1. Scenario: Your Kubernetes control plane crashed.
+How would you investigate and restore the cluster?

+2. Scenario: You need to set up a multi-node Kubernetes cluster with high availability.
+What architectural considerations will you take into account?

+3. Scenario: One of your worker nodes is not joining the cluster.
+How would you debug the issue?

+---

+2. Networking and Ingress

+4. Scenario: How would you expose multiple services using a single IP with different paths (e.g., /service1 and /service2)?

+5. Scenario: A Pod cannot communicate with another Pod in a different namespace.
+How will you troubleshoot it?

+6. Scenario: How would you restrict certain services to be accessible only within the cluster?

+---

+3. Storage Management

+7. Scenario: Your application requires persistent storage.
+How would you configure it in Kubernetes?

+8. Scenario: A Pod using a Persistent Volume gets stuck in the Pending state.
+What steps would you take to resolve the issue?

+9. Scenario: How would you ensure data redundancy in a Kubernetes cluster?

+---

+4. Security and Access Control

+10. Scenario: You need to allow a specific namespace to pull images from a private Docker registry.
+How would you configure it?

+11. Scenario: How would you create and manage role-based access controls (RBAC) for multiple teams using the same Kubernetes cluster?

+12. Scenario: A developer reports unauthorized access to a resource.
+How would you audit and secure the cluster?

+---

+5. Workload Management and Deployment Strategies

+13. Scenario: How would you deploy an application in a rolling update fashion while minimizing downtime?

+14. Scenario: You need to deploy a new version of an application but need the ability to quickly revert if there are issues.
+How would you implement this?

+15. Scenario: If a Pod becomes unresponsive during deployment, how would you identify and resolve the problem?

+---

+6. Autoscaling and Resource Management

+16. Scenario: How would you configure autoscaling for an application based on CPU and memory usage?

+17. Scenario: Your application experiences unpredictable traffic spikes.
+How would you optimize resource allocation?

+18. Scenario: What would you do if a Pod consumes more resources than allocated, causing other applications to slow down?

+---

+7. Monitoring and Logging

+19. Scenario: How would you set up monitoring for the cluster and applications running on it?

+20. Scenario: An application is running but is not behaving as expected.
+How would you collect logs for troubleshooting?

+21. Scenario: How would you monitor the health of Kubernetes components and trigger alerts on failure?